Sumitdffff/TechQuiz/README.md

 # 🧠 TechQuiz – Java-Based Quiz App

-**TechQuiz** ek unique **Java Swing-based Quiz Application** hai jisme MCQs, timer, lifeline aur score calculation ka complete system diya gaya hai.
-Ye desktop app clean UI ke saath real quiz experience provide karti hai.
+**TechQuiz** is a unique **Java Swing-based Quiz Application** that provides a complete MCQ system with a timer, lifeline, and score calculation.
+This desktop application offers a real quiz experience with a clean and attractive user interface.

 ---

 ## 🖥️ Project Overview

-Project 100% **Java Swing** me develop kiya gaya hai.
-Isme ek realistic quiz environment create kiya gaya hai jisme timer, rules aur score window shamil hai.
+This project is developed using **100% Java Swing**.
+It creates a realistic quiz environment that includes a timer, quiz rules, and a final score window.

 ### Highlights:

-* ✔ Timer-based MCQ quiz (15 sec per question)
+- ✔ Timer-based MCQ quiz (15 seconds per question)
-* ✔ 50-50 Lifeline system
+- ✔ 50-50 lifeline system
-* ✔ 4-options multiple choice format
+- ✔ 4-option multiple-choice format
-* ✔ Score window at the end
+- ✔ Final score window
-* ✔ Clean & attractive GUI
+- ✔ Clean and attractive GUI

 ---